EU eyes Israeli technologies for spotting militants online

 By Dan Williams

-TEL AVIV European powers are looking to Israeli-developed technology to develop better means for spotting "lone-wolf" militants based on their online activity, a senior EU security official said on Tuesday.
+TEL AVIV, July 19 European powers are trying to develop better means for pre-emptively spotting "lone-wolf" militants from their online activities and are looking to Israeli-developed technologies, a senior EU security official said on Tuesday.

-Last week's truck rampage in France and Monday's axe attack aboard a train in Germany have raised concern about self-radicalised assailants who have little or no communication with militant groups that could be intercepted by spy agencies.
+Last week's truck rampage in France and Monday's axe attack aboard a train in Germany have raised European concern about self-radicalised assailants who have little or no communications with militant groups that could be intercepted by spy agencies.

 "How do you capture some signs of someone who has no contact with any organisation, is just inspired and started expressing some kind of allegiance?
 I don't know.
 It's a challenge," EU Counter-Terrorism Coordinator Gilles de Kerchove told Reuters on the sidelines of a intelligence conference in Tel Aviv.

-Internet companies have begged off when asked to monitor their own platforms' content for material that might flag militants, De Kerchove said.
+Internet companies asked to monitor their own platforms' content for material that might flag militants had begged off, De Kerchove said.

-He said they had argued that the information was too massive to sift through and put into context, unlike child pornography, for which there were automatic detectors.
+He said they had argued that the information was too massive to sift through and contextualise, unlike paedophile pornography, for which there were automatic detectors.

 "So maybe a human's intervention is needed.
 So you cannot just let the machine do it," De Kerchove said.
 But he said he hoped "we will soon find ways to be much more automated" in sifting through social networks.